JBrownMBA/object-cut/README.md

 ### Accomplishments that we're proud of

 We are really proud with the final project we have developed.
-It is really useful and probably I will use it in the future.
+It is really useful and probably we will use it in the future.

 ### What we learned

 We have learnt how beautiful can be to insert Deep Learning to your solutions using Pytorch and all its facilities: torchvision, datasets, etc. Until we came up with an idea of the project we really dived into it and we were amazed by all the possibilities it opened.
+Also we learnt about **POSAR LO DE HTTP HTTPS I USWUGI**

 ### What's next for ObjectCut

-ObjectCut can only extract 91 classes **COMPROVAR** since it is the COCO pretrained model but it would be a nice improvement to train it with more classes.
+ObjectCut can only extract 91 classes since it is the COCO pretrained model but it would be a nice improvement to train it with more classes.
 Also another feature that could be interesting to implement would be to add the option to load your saved Mask-RCNN model in the website UI.

 ## API